 The Trust of Your Client—It’s All About People

-As a family-owned business, there were differing priorities to consider.
+As a family-owned business, there were different priorities to consider.
 This business is all about people.
 At Stream, our focus is truly on people first, then real estate.
-We developed the client relationship and gained trust by listening, demonstrating our commitment to achieving the clients’ goals, delivering value and seamless execution.
+We developed the client relationship and gained trust by listening, demonstrating our commitment to achieving the clients’ goals, delivering value, and seamless execution.

 Feedback from the client included how much they appreciated having a single point of contact throughout the process across the two markets, with one person to aggregate data, deliver options—and ultimately solutions.
 Clear communication and responsiveness helped us to build a strong, trusted advisor relationship.